 DeFi Bench is a live, onchain benchmark that measures how well frontier AI models can autonomously manage DeFi yield portfolios.
-Unlike traditional AI benchmarks that rely on exams or simulations, DeFi Bench uses real capital, real protocols, and real market conditions — the ethereum blockchain is the single source of truth and every decision is publicly verifiable.
+Unlike traditional AI benchmarks that rely on exams or simulations, DeFi Bench uses real capital, real protocols, and real market conditions.
+Ethereum is the single source of truth and every decision is publicly verifiable.

 The experiment is hosted and run by Dialectic to test current frontier models in a domain that demands genuine financial reasoning: understanding market data, evaluating risk, and executing multi-step strategies across various DeFi protocols.
 It also serves as a proof of concept for two key technologies that make autonomous AI-driven DeFi possible.